Otakairangi wetland at sunset.

 What’s been done?

-The project began in 2014 with baseline ecological value assessments and a monitoring plan completed in 2016.
-A Catchment Condition Survey completed in February 2018.
-Hydrological research completed in 2019, that identified where significant sediment issues were located, focussed action within the pocket.
+The project began in 2014 with baseline ecological assessments, and a Catchment Condition Survey was completed in February 2018 to help understand the catchment’s characteristics and identify challenges, especially regarding sediment and nutrient controls.
+This involved direct collaboration with catchment farmers.
+The Catchment Condition Survey was repeated in 2023 to understand how the catchment changed as a result of planned interventions - such as fencing, sediment bunds and riparian planting - and unplanned impacts, like flooding from Cyclone Gabrielle and other weather events.
+Hydrological research was completed in 2019, that identified where significant sediment issues were located and where to focus action within the pocket.
 Ngā Kaitiaki O Ngā Wai Māori and Northland Regional Council helped determined where in the Okarika Pocket to concentrate efforts.

-Ongoing water quality sampling at flood scheme pump stations began in mid-2016.
-Water quality monitoring stations were installed in the Otakairangi Wetland in 2018 to record water quality changes resulting from implementation of on-farm projects identified in FEPs.
-Since 2021 Ngā Kaitiaki o Ngā Wai Māori have carried out water quality monitoring, fish surveys and cultural assessments.
-Early water samples indicate that water quality seems to be improving.
-Interestingly, one planting site had kiwi footprints – a positive sign for native biodiversity.
+Monthly water quality sampling at flood scheme pump stations began in mid-2016.
+Water quality monitoring stations were installed in the Otakairangi Wetland in 2018 to record water quality changes resulting from implementation of on-farm projects.
+In 2021 Ngā Kaitiaki O Ngā Wai Māori took over the water quality monitoring on behalf of Living Water, and also completed fish surveys and cultural assessments of waterway health.

 What did Living Water learn?